 Goal 1: With more than 800 million people globally living on less than $1.25 a day, the outbreak of this disease has drawn more vulnerable families of the human society below the poverty line.

-As the SGDs seek to promote “no poverty”, and for that matter ending extreme poverty in all forms, the outbreak of this pandemic seems to narrow the chances of achieving this goal in Ghana.
+As the SGDs seek to promote “no poverty” and end extreme poverty in all forms, the outbreak of this pandemic seems to narrow the chances of achieving this goal in Ghana.

 Goal 2: Global statistics show that every 1 out of 9 people goes to bed every night without food.
 As the world battles this pandemic, with precautionary measures being taken into serious consideration in Ghana, agricultural activities, which are the main source of achieving food security and improved nutrition, have been crippled.